atimholt/dot_files/README.txt

 I have decided that using a repository, hosted on a public website, has many more benefits.

-To begin with, the repository will be in an in-between state that does not reflect its end (or ‘cruising’) condition.
-Eventually, all important dot files will be contained herein, along with utility scripts for actualizing them into the home folder (symlinking them upon first install, or when adding new files).
+All my important dot files are contained herein, along with a utility script (make_links.sh) for actualizing them into the home folder (symlinking them upon first install, or when adding new files).

-This is not a complete solution.
-I still consider Dropbox to be great for other things that may be closely intertwined with this repository.
-For example, ‘~/Dropbox/Vim/GlobalRuntimePath/’ will still contain all my Vim plugins and scripts (with the exception of my vimrc, eventually), notably including any that will automatically actualize files herein to the home folder, as previously mentioned.
-I may choose to source those in or link from here, though.
+This repository is not yet totally self-contained.
+For example, ~/Dropbox/Vim/GlobalRuntimePath/ still contains a couple files for making vim work the way I want.

+This repository’s main location is on bitbucket, but I’ll be keeping a parallel version of it on github.